BSc (Hons) International Business Management

 The BSc (Hons) in International Business Management provides you with a thorough grounding in general business management and the opportunity to study particular themes in greater depth.

 Do you have your sights set on a career in the world of corporate finance, event management or consultancy on the international stage?
-Whatever your ambitions, this course, which is accredited by the Chartered Management Institute, will help you get there.
+Whatever your ambitions, our BSc in International Business Management, which is accredited by the Chartered Association of Business Schools, will help you get there.

-The increasingly fast-paced corporate climate has created a wealth of opportunities for graduates with a strong analytical and problem-solving business acumen.
+The increasingly fast-paced corporate climate has created a wealth of opportunities for business management graduates with strong analytical expertise and problem-solving business acumen.
 Our course leaders will also help you improve your communication and presentation skills, ensuring that you graduate with the know-how that today’s employers are looking for.

-For the duration of the programme, you will have associate membership of the Chartered Management Institute (CMI).
+For the duration of the International Business Management course, you will have associate membership of the Chartered Management Institute (CMI).
 Upon graduation, you will also be awarded a Diploma in Management and Leadership from the CMI, which comes highly regarded by employers across the UK.

-This degree course is accredited by the Chartered Management Institute.
-The RAU is a Member of the Chartered Association of Business Schools.
+This degree is also accredited by the Chartered Association of Business Schools.

 The RAU’s extensive network of industry associates means that you will have the advantage of learning from visiting speakers in key areas of business management.
 These will complement your lectures, tutorials, visiting lecturers, student and tutor-led seminars, directed reading, problem-based and experiential learning, and case studies.